 - 4.1.0 Frequency - 4.1.1 Using Hewlett-Packard/Agilent software and instrumentation an AUTOTUNE will be run after every major maintenance procedure, i.e. source cleaning or column change.
-They will also be run whenever a drift from expected values is encountered in the QUICKTUNE, see 4.2.
+They will also be run whenever a drift

-- 4.1.2 Using Hewlett-Packard/Agilent software and instrumentation, a successful MS QUICKTUNE or AUTOTUNE, will be run each day that the instrument is used.
+- from expected values is encountered in the OUICKTUNE, see 4.2. - 4.1.2 Using Hewlett-Packard/Agilent software and instrumentation, a successful MS QUICKTUNE or AUTOTUNE, will be run each day that the instrument is used.
 A day is defined as a twenty-four (24) hour period starting at the time of the tune.
-The exception to this is if the sequence of a methamphetamine quantitation run lasts longer than 24 hours. - 4.2.0 Definition of a Successful Tune (using PFTBA)
+The exception to this is if the sequence of a methamphetamine quantitation run lasts longer than 24 hours. - Definition of a Successful Tune (using PFTBA)

-Using Chemstation software the following parameters should be met.
+Using Chemstation/Masshunter software the following parameters should be met.

-- 4.2.1 Mass assignments within +/- 0.2 AMU of 69, 219, and 502 - 4.2.2 Peak widths (PW) should be within 0.1 AMU of 0.55. - 4.2.3 The relative abundances should show 69 as the base peak, although it might switch with the 219 peak.
+- Mass assignments within +/- 0.2 AMU of 69, 219, and 502 4.2.1 - 4.2.2 Peak widths (PW) should be within 0.1 AMU of 0.55. - The relative abundances should show 69 as the base peak, although it 4.2.3 might switch with the 219 peak.
 Under no circumstances should the base peak be anything other than 69 or 219.
-The relative abundances should be anything greater than 30% for 219, anything higher than 1% for 502. - 4.2.4 The Isotope mass assignments should be approximately 1 AMU greater than the parent peak and the ratios should be 0.5-1.5% for mass 70, 2-8% for mass 220, and 5-15% for mass 503. - 4.2.5 The presence of mass 18 (water), 28 (atrogen), and or 32 (oxygen) may indicate an air leak into the system if either mass is above 10% relative abundance then maintenance to the instrumental system might be required.
-Although elevated levels indicate an issue, by themselves, they do not affect analysis other than possibly at elevated background noise level.
-Prolonged exposure to oxygen of water can lead to a decrease in the life of a column and thus should be addressed through maintenance. - 4.3.0 The QUICKTUNE, STANDARD SPECTRA TUNE, and AUTOTUNE printouts shall be initialed by a drug analyst and kept in a logbook.
+The relative abundances should be anything greater than 30% for 219, anything higher than 1% for 502. - 4.2.4 The Isotope mass assignments should be approximately 1 AMU greater than the parent peak and the ratios should be 0.5-1.5% formass 70, 2-8% for mass 220, and 5-15% for mass 503? - The presence of mass 18 (water), 28 (nitrogen), and or 32 (oxygen) may 4.2.5 indicate an air leak into the system.
+If any of these masses are above 10% relative abundance then maintenance to the instrumental system might be required.
+Although elevated levels indicate an issue, by themselves, they do not affect analysis other than possibly an elevated background noise level.
+Prolonged exposure to oxygen of water can lead to a decrease in the life of a column and thus should be addressed through maintenance. - The QUICKTUNE and AUTOTUNE printouts shall be initialed by a drug analyst 4.3.0 and kept in a logbook

-5.0.0 GC/MS Quality Assurance
+GC/MS Quality Assurance

-- 5.1.0 For each GC/MS, a standard containing at least one controlled substance will be analyzed on each day that samples are to be run.
-This standard should be run before any casework is analyzed.
-If for any reason this standard fails, change of retention time.
-MS scan etc., then the samples analyzed after the previous standard and before the failed standard are to be considered suspect (for the failed analyte).
-It will be left to the analyst's discretion whether or not the failure of the standard is germane to each sample and whether the affected samples need to be reanalyzed.
-The failure of the standard due to instrument failure should be noted in the logbook, along with whatever maintenance that was performed to remedy the situation. - 5.2.0 To confirm any substance, there must be a standard of that substance analyzed within twenty-four hours of the sample run. - 5.3.0 Sample extracts are not to be concentrated to less than approximately 250ul, the volume of a vial insert.
+- For each GCMS, a standard containing at least one controlled substance will be analyzed on each day that samples are run.
+If for any reason this standard fails, change of retention time, MS scan, weak or no response etc., then a determination of the cause of the failure and corrective actions must be undertaken.
+Samples may need to be reanalyzed.
+Consultation with the discipline leader may be necessary.
+The failure of the standard due to instrument failure should be noted in the logbook along with whatever maintenance that was performed to remedy the situation. - To confirm any substance, there must be a standard of that substance analyzed within twenty-four hours of the sample run, regardless of when the tune(s) were - If a sample is analyzed using a GC/MS method that is of limited scope and the 5.3.0 results are negative or if there are indications of a second unrelated compound then the sample will be analyzed on the "DRUG" general screening method or a variant of the "DRUG" method.